pariay/Selective-Summary/README.md

 - Install Python in your system, and install python engine in Matlab.

-  After installing Python (), in order to install python engine in Matlb follow these steps or check Matlab documantation:
+  After installing Python in your system (https://www.python.org/downloads), in order to install python engine in Matlab follow these steps or check Matlab documantation:

   (a) you need to find your matlabroot (type 'matlabroot' in Matlab command window).
   (b) Then open command prompt (run as  administrator) and type: >> cd "matlabroot\extern\engines\python".
   (c) Now type: >> python setup.py install .